 - Sedative: 133 admissions

 Each person reacts to a drug in a somewhat different way, and each substance can create a different set of side effects.
-In general, the effects of drug abuse and addiction include:
+In general, the effects of drug use and addiction include:

 - Bloodshot or glassy eyes